An inexact variable metric proximal linearization method for composite optimization on manifolds: Numerical experiments

 Table \ref{realSSC-tab} reports the average results of the three methods for the $\textbf{10}$ trials from the same starting point $x^0$, generated by the Matlab function ``$\textrm{orth(randn(n,r))}$''.
 The ``spar'' rows report the approximate sparsity for the outputs of three solvers.
 Let $Z^{\rm out}=X^{\rm out}(X^{\rm out})^{\top}$ where $X^{\rm out}$ is the output of a solver.
 The approximate sparsity is defined as $|\{j\in[n^2]\ |\ |[{\rm vec}(Z^{\rm out})]_j|\le 10^{-4}\|{\rm vec}(Z^{\rm out})\|_{\infty}\}|/n^2$.
+The ``iter" rows report the average number of iterations and the ``iter(sub)" rows report the average number of iterations of each subproblem of RiALM.
 The ``nsub'' and ``nSN'' rows report the average number of subproblems and iterations of Algorithm \ref{SNCG} required by each iteration of Algorithm \ref{iRVM}.
-We see that RiVMPL yields the best NMIs for $\textbf{8}$ instances, and RADMM and RiALM returns the best NMIs respectively for $\textbf{6}$ and $\textbf{6}$ instances; RiVMPL yields the worst NMIs for $\textbf{2}$ instances, and RADMM and RiALM returns the worst NMIs respectively for $\textbf{10}$ and $\textbf{4}$ instances.
-This shows that RiVMPL is superior to the other two methods in terms of NMIs.
-The running time of RiVMPL is comparable with that of RADMM, which is more than that of RiALM.
+RiVMPL yields the best NMIs for $\textbf{8}$ instances, while RADMM and RiALM return the best NMIs respectively for $\textbf{6}$ and $\textbf{6}$ instances; it yields the worst NMIs for $\textbf{2}$ instances, while RADMM and RiALM return the worst NMIs respectively for $\textbf{10}$ and $\textbf{4}$ instances.
+This shows that RiVMPL is superior to them in terms of NMIs.
+The running time of RiVMPL is comparable with that of RADMM, more than that of RiALM.
 The objective values by RiVMPL are better than those by RADMM but a little worse than those by RiALM.
-The sparsity by RiVMPL is the lowest when $\lambda=10^{-5}$, while the one by RiALM is the highest when $\lambda=10^{-4}$.
+The sparsity by RiVMPL is comparable with the one yielded by RiALM and RADMM.